krateng/maloja/README.md

 		maloja restart
 		maloja start

-3) Update Maloja with `pip install maloja --upgrade --no-cache-dir`
+3) Update Maloja with `pip install malojaserver --upgrade --no-cache-dir`

 4) Various folders have `.info` files with more information on how to use their associated features.